-A battery charging port is provided for easy recharging of the sealed lead-acid batteries internal to the unit.
-To charge the unit, simply turn off the power switch and plug in the battery charger provided.
-It is important that the power switch be turned off as the charging circuit will not charge the batteries with the unit turned on.
+A Battery Charging port is provided for easy recharging of the sealed lead-acid batteries internal to the unit.
+To charge the unit, turn off the power switch and plug in the battery charger.
+The charging circuit will not charge the batteries when the unit is on.